chili-publish/grafx-documentation/docs/releasenotes/index.md

 Here you can find a summary of what's new!

+## Feb 16, 2023 - GraFx Media Alpha

+### Features
+- You can browse between your assets in GraFx Media Alpha
+- You can search for an asset in GraFx Media Alpha

 ## Jan 30, 2023 - GraFX Studio

 Version 0.104.1, using Studio SDK [0.104.0](https://github.com/chili-publish/editor-sdk/releases){target="_blank"}